Kaustbh/Kaustbh/README.md

 ---

 ## **About Me**
-Hi there! 👋 I’m **Kaustubh Desale**, a passionate **Machine Learning Enthusiast** with a strong interest in **generative AI, deep learning, and MLOps**.
+Hi there! 👋 I’m **Kaustubh Desale**, a passionate **Machine Learning Enthusiast** with a strong interest in **generative AI, deep learning, and MLOps**.I graduated from the Indian Institute of Information Technology, Kottayam.
 I specialize in building scalable machine learning models and deploying them for real-world applications.
-I’m also an **open-source contributor** to libraries like Matplotlib, Aeon and fpdf2.
+I’m also an **open-source contributor** to libraries like Matplotlib, Aeon, and fpdf2.

 - 🔭 I’m currently working on **generative AI systems**.
 - 🌱 I’m learning **advanced NLP techniques** and **MLOps best practices**.